hrgdavor/jsx6/apps/repl/demistify.jsx.md

-## handling some advanced cases for attributes
+## handling some advanced cases for attributes TODO

 ....